stfc-ai4s/dpi-score/README.md

 conda activate dpi
 ```

-All the experiments were done in Pytorch v2.2.2, so we recommend to use this version.
-Please see [Previous Pytorch Version](https://pytorch.org/get-started/previous-versions/) to install torch based on your Nvidia Driver version.
+We ran our experiments in Nvidia V100 using CUDA11.8 and Pytorch v2.2.2.
+If your CUDA version is different, please see [Previous Pytorch Version](https://pytorch.org/get-started/previous-versions/) for Pytorch installations.
 ```
 # CUDA 11.8
 pip install torch==2.2.2 torchvision==0.17.2 torchaudio==2.2.2 --index-url https://download.pytorch.org/whl/cu118